 Our Snooper satnav has two levels of performance.
 It's either spot-on, perfectly correct in every way, or it's a complete waste of time and you're left wondering why you don't just bin it, there is no consistency with it.
-Today it was going to take us all the way down to Alicante on the A7 then presumably back up the A332 to Benidorm.
+Today it was going to take us all the way down to Alicante on the A7 then presumably back up again on the A332 to Benidorm.
 So we could be forgiven for thinking it was having another bad day.
 I was sure that it had slipped up in not sending us along the shortcut on the cv70.

 Now I guessed that the cv70 would be a bit rugged as we needed to cross some mountains, I'd looked on Google Maps and checked the road at a couple of points along the route and it looked ok.
 Not so in reality.
 The cross-country route was some 45 kilometres (25 miles) long and I've never known 45km to pass so slowly.
 It was a mountain road, quite narrow for most of the way and almost continuous hairpin bends and steep climbs coming out of them.
 Pure hard work.
 The Chef was quite grateful when I told her she could put the road atlas down and use her hands to grip her seat.
 It was pretty hairy, but we've been on worse.
 Clearly we should have followed the satnav's instructions today.
 As the total journey had been over four hours there wasn't much of the day left by the time we got settled in.
 Therefore we have decided to stay for three nights here at Camping Villasol www.camping-villasol.com .
 This will give us one complete day for Alicante tomorrow and one complete day here in Benidorm on Wednesday.